PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/windows_cpp_inference_en.md

 -DDEMO_NAME is the file to be built

--DPADDLE_LIB is the path of fluid_install_dir,for example:
+-DPADDLE_LIB is the path of fluid_install_dir, for example:
 -DPADDLE_LIB=D:\fluid_install_dir

 Cmake can be [downloaded in offical site](https://cmake.org/download/) and added to environment variables.

-After the execution,directory build is shown in the picture below.Then please solution file being arrowed:
+After the execution, directory build is shown in the picture below.
+Then please solution file being arrowed:

 <p align="center">
 <img src="https://raw.githubusercontent.com/PaddlePaddle/FluidDoc/develop/doc/fluid/advanced_usage/deploy/inference/image/image3.png">